junxit/us-congress-bills-113/metadata.md

 - 2014-06-09 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H5134)
 - 2014-06-10 — Passed/agreed to in Senate: Received in the Senate, considered, and agreed to without amendment by Unanimous Consent.(consideration: CR S3551)
 - 2014-06-10 — Received in the Senate, considered, and agreed to without amendment by Unanimous Consent. (consideration: CR S3551)
+- 2014-06-11 — Message on Senate action sent to the House.